cappuccino6/md-react-loader/README.md

 This loader will help you directly import a markdown file as a common react component, is that amazing?

-Previously when we want to load a markdown file, we may need to do some extra work to load the file, and unfortunetly, babel will throw some error while you do these jobs.
+Previously when we want to load a markdown file, we may need to do some extra work to load the file, or babel will throw some error while you do these jobs.

 ### How to use?